 The figure above shows two features available after loading the data.
 On the left is a data view that is obtained by holding the "Alt" key down when clicking on a log channel name.
 The drop-down menu that appears when right-clicking on either the Company, Well and Dataset name is shown on the right.

-Right clicking on the tree-view give options for deleting a Dataset, for deleting all the data from a Well, and for deleting all the data from a Company.
+Right clicking on the data-list give options for deleting a Dataset, for deleting all the data from a Well, and for deleting all the data from a Company.
 There must always be at least one Dataset left in a well, and always one Well left in a Company.
 To delete these items, simply select item that has a higher heirarchy.

 Individual channels in a LAS can be deleted the same way.
 To delete multiple channels, select the first channel as normal, then hold down the control key to select subsequent channels.
 Finally, right click on the highlighted channel and select "delete".